spryker/spryker-docs/docs/pbc/all/service-point-management/202311.0/unified-commerce/extend-and-customize/shipment-types-domain-walkthrough.md

 **\Spryker\Client\ShipmentTypeStorageExtension\Dependency\Plugin\ShipmentTypeStorageExpanderPluginInterface**

-An example:
+Example of a plugin that expands shipment types with a service type:

 **\Spryker\Client\ShipmentTypeServicePointStorage\Plugin\ShipmentTypeStorage\ServiceTypeShipmentTypeStorageExpanderPlugin**

-This plugin expands shipment types with a service type.